phi-fell/carefree_leveling/README.md

 You can also set the status menu horizontal and vertical alignment.
 I can add more options if anyone needs it.

 The way I previously used to make the status menu draggable stopped working at some point and I don't have the inclination to fix that right now (hence the alignment settings), but pull requests are welcome.

+## About Bittercup
+Technically, in vanilla morrowind it is possible to minmax health by using Bittercup to increase endurance early on.
+This mod's "Retroactive Health" does not take bittercup into account, so if you're going this route, this mod won't help you with that.
+I feel like rushing bittercup is against the carefree goal of this mod but if anyone desperately wants an option to handle calculating that correctly It's not out of the question.
+To be clear, drinking from bittercup shouldn't cause any problems, it just will essentially count as if you had chosen the raised attribute on 4 level ups instead of the lowered one. (which in some sense ruins the point of drinking it - since the only utility I can see would be rushing endurance - but shouldn't break anything) if you do encounter a bug (related to bittercup or otherwise) please let me know.